Melissa Surdez, Metastatic Liver & Warrior, Ready for the 2019 Komen CSNJ MORE THAN PINK Walk

-Melissa Surdez will be joining Komen CSNJ as the host of the MORE THAN PINK Walk this Sunday, November 4th at Six Flags Great Adventure.
+Melissa Surdez will be joining Komen CSNJ at the MORE THAN PINK Walk this Sunday, November 3rd at Six Flags Great Adventure.
 She spends her days giving back to others and lifting people up, making her the perfect MORE THAN PINK Walk host.
 Melissa will be leading the day’s moving program, including the Walk’s opening ceremony, sharing stories of survivorship, inspiring confidence in attendees and rallying for the Komen CSNJ mission.

-She is currently the event’s top fundraiser, raising over $23,000 for the fight against breast cancer so far.
+She was the event’s top fundraiser, raising over $28,000 for the fight against breast cancer.

-“I am proud to support Komen CSNJ and spreads the message that Komen is MORE THAN PINK!” said Melissa.
+“I am proud to support Komen CSNJ and spread the message that Komen CSNJ is MORE THAN PINK,” said Melissa.

 Melissa first became involved with the Komen CSNJ Affiliate as a keynote speaker at the second annual IMPACT Luncheon, inspiring others with her journey as a woman living with metastatic breast cancer.
 Passionate about connecting with breast cancer survivors and metastatic livers, Melissa currently serves on Komen CSNJ’s Board of Directors and is inspired to make a bigger, more positive impact in the lives of those affected by the cancer.